Blessing of dimension in Bayesian inference on covariance matrices: Introduction

 Fast algorithms for Bayesian factor analysis capable of scaling efficiently to high-dimensional data typically sacrifice the ability to provide an accurate characterization of uncertainty.
 The focus of this article is on proposing a simple approach for overcoming this limitation, providing computationally efficient inference on a high-dimensional covariance matrix.
-With the increasing dimension, we have more and more variables loading on the same small number of latent factors.
-As a consequence, we obtain a blessing of dimensionality phenomenon allowing us to first pre-estimate the latent factors and then leverage on this point estimate to obtain a pseudo-posterior distribution of the factor loadings $\Lambda$ and error variances $\Sigma$ under conjugate priors on these parameters.
-This in turn induces a pseudo-posterior distribution for the covariance matrix $\Psi = \Lambda \Lambda^{\top} + \Sigma$.
+Assuming the rank $k$ remains fixed, we have more and more variables loading on the same small number $k$ of latent factors with increasing dimensions.
+As a consequence, we obtain a blessing of dimensionality phenomenon allowing us to first pre-estimate the latent factors and then leverage this point estimate to obtain an approximate posterior distribution of the factor loadings $\Lambda$ and error variances $\Sigma$ under conjugate priors on these parameters.
+This in turn induces a posterior approximation for the covariance matrix $\Psi = \Lambda \Lambda^{\top} + \Sigma$.
+The error in estimating the covariance based on this posterior approximation decreases as both the number of samples and number of dimensions increases.
 Our proposed Factor Analysis with BLEssing of dimensionality (FABLE) approach completely bypasses MCMC.
-To ensure that the pseudo-posterior credible intervals for the entries of the covariance are asymptotically normal with guarantees on valid frequentist coverage, we develop a data-adaptive coverage correction (CC); we refer to the adjusted FABLE approach as CC-FABLE.
+Furthermore, we develop a data-adaptive coverage-correction methodology which ensures that the credible intervals for the entries of the covariance have guarantees regarding valid frequentist coverage.